PGY1 Pharmacy Residency Curriculum

 The PGY1 pharmacy resident will train for a minimum of fourteen (14) shifts in the centralized pharmacy to learn the core functions and responsibilities of pharmacists in this practice area.
 A training checklist and other documents are provided to provide more detail relative to the content and competency requirements in this role.

-The Pharmacy Practice Concentrated Learning Experience provides the resident the opportunity to develop essential practice skills in the role and responsibilities of a Clinical Pharmacist in one of the medical center’s decentralized practice sites.
+The Pharmacy Practice learning experience provides the resident the opportunity to develop essential practice skills in the role and responsibilities of a Clinical Pharmacist in one or more of the medical center’s decentralized, clinical practice sites.
 This learning experience builds upon the fundamental knowledge gained through their initial training and work in the central pharmacy and facilitates the resident to advance their training and practice to be able to independently practice as a decentralized Clinical Pharmacist.

-The role of a decentralized Clinical Pharmacist in an assigned practice area includes the medication management and oversight of 60-100 patients on one or more floors.
+The role of a decentralized Clinical Pharmacist in an assigned practice area includes the medication management and oversight of 60-100 patients on one or more floors including providing prospective order verification, therapeutic drug monitoring, patient education, and drug information to the multidisciplinary team.
 The focus of training will be geared towards the routine operational and clinical responsibilities of the decentral pharmacist and increasing confidence with institutional policy, procedures, and clinical practice.

 Internal Medicine (IM) is a required, five-week learning experience.
-The goal of the IM learning experience is for residents to develop skills and competencies in the provision of pharmaceutical care for a diverse population of IM patients, enabling them to effectively participate in therapeutic decision making, drug therapy selection, monitoring of acutely ill patients and discharge counseling.
+The goal of the IM learning experience is for residents to develop skills and competencies in the provision of pharmaceutical care for a diverse population of IM patients, enabling them to effectively participate in therapeutic decision making, drug therapy selection, monitoring of acutely ill patients, and providing patient education.

 Typically pharmacy residents will round on one of 4 internal medicine teaching teams.
 Each of the teaching teams includes an attending physician, a PGY2 or PGY3 medical resident, 2 PGY1 medical interns, and medical students (MSIII or MSIV).
-Other disciplines on the team include the clinical pharmacy specialist or clinical pharmacist, and pharmacy students.
+Other disciplines on the team include the clinical pharmacist and pharmacy students.
 Teaching teams typically are responsible for 15-18 medicine patients.

-The clinical pharmacist (and in turn the pharmacy resident) on the team is responsible for ensuring safe and effective medication use for all patients.
+The clinical pharmacist on the team, and in turn the pharmacy resident, is responsible for ensuring safe and effective medication use for all patients.
 This involves active participation in daily rounds and collaboration with other pharmacy, nursing, and physician personnel as appropriate.
 The pharmacy resident assumes an active role in assisting the team with medication reconciliation issues, including obtaining accurate home medication lists, and providing patient counseling at the time of discharge.

 Strong communication and interpersonal skills, as well as time management skills are necessary to succeed during this learning experience.
 Residents will have opportunities to further refine these abilities and further develop their clinical knowledge, ability to provide patient care, develop a working relationship with an interprofessional health care team, identify and interpret health literature, and educate patient and providers while on this learning experience.